deity-io/falcon-platform-docs/docs/2019/support/migration-from-npmjs.md

 ### 1. Generate your github token

-Log in into github with the account that has access to Falcon project.
-Once you are logged in go to [https://github.com/settings/tokens](https://github.com/settings/tokens) and press "Generate new token" button, then add a suitable name and select `read:packages` scope and click "Generate token" at the bottom.
+Log in into github with the account that has access to Falcon.
+If you don't already have access please get in touch with us and we'll give it to you and your team.
+Once you are logged in, go to [https://github.com/settings/tokens](https://github.com/settings/tokens) and press the "Generate new token" button.
+Add a suitable name and select the `read:packages` scope, then click "Generate token" at the bottom.

 Next, copy the token and put it in your environment variables (name it `GITHUB_TOKEN`) on the computer that will need to install Falcon (the same applies to CI/CD)

 ### 2. Configure your npm to correctly access the packages repository